-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the TL has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TL was succeeded by the Leica TL2.
+Both the TL and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The TL was replaced by the Leica TL2, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So what is the bottom line?
 Is the Leica TL better than the Olympus E-M10 III or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Leica TL: